 Learn the A,B,C,D of Packing.
 Packing a backpack is a type of art form.
 It is amazing how much you can squeeze into the backpack with the correct technique.
-Here is the ABCD’s secret to packing:
+We recommend heading to REI and asking a staff member on how to pack a backpack correctly.
+Here our ABCD’s secret to packing:

 - A=Accessibility: It is a pain to have to go through your pack just to get one item out of it.
 Place the items that you will most frequently use at the top and the less frequent ones at the bottom.
-Our recommendation: pack your sleeping bag, sleeping pad, and tent first.
+Our recommendation: pack your sleeping bag in the most bottom compartment, sleeping pad, and tent first.
 Your cooking materials go next.
 Then your clothes.
 And lastly, your food and hydration pack.

 - B=Balance: It’s important that your backpack is balanced on both sides to avoid pain and injuries.
 You don’t want to be waddling like a penguin during your hike and increase your chances of falling off the mountain.
+The heaviest items should be placed along the back of the pack.
 In addition, a well balanced pack makes for a less sore back.